balandinS/timeRunch/README.md

 # TimeRunch

-Read me  This going to be a single page website application The author of the idea is Genia Gibsh  Products that will be for sale on this site : watches In future Genia will upload the ideas characteristics to google drive .
+This going to be a single page website application, The author of the idea is Genia Gibsh Products that will be for sale on this site : watches In future Genia will upload the ideas characteristics to google drive .
 About the project and updates :
 First step: 1.
 1 user with admin permission  2. simple database : watch description Second step: 1.
 Sign up with email and password will be available  2.
 User feedback will be available Last step: 1.
 Last update will allow transactions on site ( buying a watch)